ElliotJoyce09/lean_trees/README.md

 - **connectedComponentToSubGraph** ✅ (Daniel)
 - **edgeConversionG'CoeToG** ✅ (Daniel)
 - **map_to_membership_or_sink** ✅ (Daniel)
-  _This result has been marked as noncomputable in lean due to its usage of an if statement
+  _This result has been marked as noncomputable in lean due to its usage of an if statement._
 - **spanningCoeToCoeHom** ✅  (Daniel)
-  _This result has also been marked noncomputable due to its reliance on the above result
+  _This result has also been marked noncomputable due to its reliance on the above result._
 - **reachableByCompImpliesconnComp** ✅ (Daniel)
 - **connected_component_coe_is_connected** ✅ (Daniel)
 - **subgraph_to_graph_hom** ✅ (Daniel)